-- The assets, liabilities, fund balances, revenues and expenses of the Foundation have been consolidated with the accounts of the Trust for which the Foundation acts as trustee.
+• The assets, liabilities, fund balances, revenues and expenses of the Foundation have been consolidated with the accounts of the Trust for which the Foundation acts as trustee.
 The fund balances presented on the consolidated statement of financial position are entirely the fund balances of the Trust.
-This presentation is a departure from Canadian accounting standards for not-for-profit organizations as the Foundation is not the beneficial owner of the fund balances of the Trust which should instead be presented as a trust liability in the consolidated financial statements. - Certain revenues and deferred contributions could not be verified as the Foundation is not able to accurately confirm the amounts earned or owing.
-Consequently, our audit of the Foundation's income and deferred contributions from these sources was limited to a review of the amounts recorded in the financial statements, and, where appropriate, through confirmation with the government agency responsible for accounting for those amounts.
+This presentation is a departure from Canadian accounting standards for not-for-profit organizations as the Foundation is not the beneficial owner of the fund balances of the Trust which should instead be presented as a trust liability in the consolidated financial statements.